carpentries-incubator/docker-introduction/_episodes/08-reproducibility.md

 ## Reproducibility

-By *reproducibility* here we mean the ability of someone else (or your future self) being able to reproduce what you did computationally at a particular time (be this in research, analysis or something else) as closely as possible even if you do not have access to exactly the same hardware resources that you had when you did the original work.
+By *reproducibility* here we mean the ability of someone else (or your future self) being able to reproduce what you did computationally at a particular time (be this in research, analysis or something else) as closely as possible even if you do not have access to exactly the same hardware resources # that you had when you did the original work.

-Hopefully it is reasonably self-evident why containers are an attractive technology to help with reproducibility:
+Some examples of why containers are an attractive technology to help with reproducibility include:

   - The same computational work can be run across multiple different technologies seamlessly (e.g. Windows, macOS, Linux).
   - You can save the exact process that you used for your computational work (rather than relying on potentially incomplete notes).
   - You can save the exact versions of software and their dependencies in the image.
   - You can access legacy versions of software and underlying dependencies which may not be generally available any more.
+  - Depending on their size, you can also potentially store a copy of key data within the image.
   - You can archive and share the image as well as associating a persistent identifier with an image to allow other researchers to reproduce and build on your work.

 ## Sharing images